-Colorectal Cancer Through the Lens of Christopher Free
+Colorectal Cancer Through the Lens of Christopher Free - Mace and Crown

 The man behind the lens of this Fight Colorectal Cancer video is Old Dominion University film professor, Christopher Free.
 With an M.F.A. in producing for cinema and television from Regent University, Free currently teaches video editing at the ODU College of Arts and Letters.
 Free said he accepted a teaching position at ODU because he “was aware of ODU’s excellent reputation.”